Australian rules football schism (1938–1949): Background

 The responsibility for administration of the game at the national level fell at this time to the Australian National Football Council (ANFC).
 Formed in 1906, the ANFC comprised one delegate from each state, and later added one from Canberra and one representing amateur football nationwide.
 The ANFC was the custodian of the official laws of the game, which all of its affiliated competitions were required to use.
-The council's purpose was to provide a united control structure for the sport, and to help to promote the interests of the game as a whole; as part of this, it took levies from the southern states and distributed grants to the northern states to help them develop the game in rugby territory.
+The council's purpose was to provide a united control structure for the sport, and to help promote the interests of the game as a whole; as part of this, it took levies from the southern states and distributed grants to the northern states to help them develop the game in rugby territory.
 Victoria was represented on the ANFC by the VFL.
 The VFA was not part of the ANFC; but, it had a formal relationship with the VFL governed by an agreement signed between them in 1931, and the terms of that agreement indirectly brought the VFA under the ANFC's influence.